Spam texts from 510-255-6307The phone number 510-255-6307 is sending SPAM text messages asking people to buy gift cards.

-- The University of Utah’s J. Willard Marriott Library’s Utah Ski Archives is the largest archive of its kind, which is dedicated to the history of ski and snow sports in the Intermountain Region.
-In honor of the WMC Centennial, the U’s Marriott Library presented the History Maker Award to the Wasatch Mountain Club.
-To view the wonderful video they created of the the WMC's history click this link https://www.wasatchmountainclub.org/docs/history-maker-award-video-of-wmc-history.mp4
+- The University of Utah's J. Willard Marriott Library's Utah Ski Archives is the largest archive of its kind that is dedicated to the history of ski and snow sports in the Intermountain Region.
+In 2020 the club was recognized with the History Maker Award, a video of the club history is at https://www.wasatchmountainclub.org/docs/history-maker-award-video-of-wmc-history.mp4

-The club was formed in May 1920, on the heels of the most severe pandemic of the last century, followed by the Great Depression, World War II, the smallpox epidemic, polio, and more wars.
-Not only has the WMC survived, it has thrived.
+The Wasatch Mountain Club was formed in May 1920, on the heels of the most severe pandemic of the last century, followed by the Great Depression, World War II, the smallpox epidemic, polio, and more wars.
+Not only has the club survived, it has thrived.
 The Centennial is an opportunity for us to reflect on and honor this great organization, its founders, and 100 years of leadership and membership commitment to our core purpose:

 - to promote the physical and spiritual well being of its members and others by outdoor activities;